 Gibson City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Gibson City is nearly on par with the US average for all cities of 21.84%: 17.38% of adults 25 and older in Gibson City have a bachelor's degree or advanced degree.
+The education level of Gibson City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.38% of adults 25 and older in Gibson City have a college degree.

 The per capita income in Gibson City in 2022 was $32,620, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $130,480 for a family of four.
 However, Gibson City contains both very wealthy and poor people as well.